thulanimbatha/oop-Day-16/README.md

 ## Object attributes & Methods

-Attributes - data/variables, Methods - class functions
+Attributes - data/variables - what a class has, Methods - class functions - what a class can do.

 ## Python modules & packeges

 python modules are pre-installed, packages are external (Pypi)

+## PascalCase, camelCase, snake_case naming comventions

+## Default constructor, Constructor with parameters